fra82/twitter-crawler/README.md

 tweetSTREAMkeyword.languageFilter=
 #   - If not empty, it is possible specify a number of seconds - max number of tweet to store per seconds per user or keyword
 tweetSTREAMkeyword.limitByOneTweetPerXsec=
+#   - If not empty, it is possible specify the number of tweets to keep in memory (for each term and user account) before storing their content to file.
+If set to X, the crawler, for each keyword or user account, stores the retrieved tweets to file every X tweets retrieved.
+If not specified is set equal to 100.
+tweetSTREAMkeyword.flushToFileEveryXtweetsCrawled=
+#   - If not empty, it is possible specify the number of tweets to retrieve (for each term and user account) before changing the storage file.
+If set to X, the crawler, for each keyword or user account, changes the file to store  the retrieved tweets every X tweets retrieved.
+If not specified is set equal to 20000.
+tweetSTREAMkeyword.changeStorageFileEveryXtweetsCrawled=

 ```